 Dinner in a boat on the Tiber River

-Then, we went back to the hotel to rest a little because my sister had booked us a dinner boat down the Tiber River.
+Then, we returned to the hotel to rest because my sister had booked us a dinner boat down the Tiber River.

 It’s more thought for couples, as it is very romantic, but it doesn’t matter who you go with because it’s pretty cool.
 Dinner ended at about 23:30, and we returned to the hotel to rest for the next day.

 Rome day 2.
 Vatican City Tour

 We used it to go to Vatican City for our second day in Rome, where we hired a guide because it’s much better when someone explains everything.
 So we were lucky, and the guide was pretty good.

-This visit is a bit long, so you have to have a good breakfast.
-Don’t be like us where we left the Vatican around 4 pm, and we were starving.
-So on our return, we set out to find somewhere to eat and at a reasonable price.
+This visit is a bit long, so you must have a good breakfast.
+Don’t be like us when we left the Vatican around 4 pm; we were starving.
+So on our return, we set out to find somewhere to eat at a reasonable price.

 Then, since we were nearby, we went to see Castel Sant’Angelo and crossed to the other side to go to Piazza di Spagna and Piazza del Popolo (People’s Square).

 The truth is that this day was exhausting, as we did the whole tour on foot, minus the return to the hotel from Piazza del Popolo, where we returned by taxi.

 The Second Day in Rome at Night

 We arrived without a reservation at the restaurant that is in Piazza Dei Mercanti.
 We were very well served, there was live music, and the prices were quite reasonable.
 Totally recommendable.
 When I return to Rome, I will have dinner there again.

 Then, we went out for a drink for Trastevere and the Testaccio that closed later.